-Table XI is used to test the hypothesis that the main results could be driven by an increase in community resources available to mothers in the districts that were most affected by civil conflict.
-The 'Healthcare personnel (logged)' variable is the natural log of the sum of public medical personnel in each district in 2012.
+Table XI is used to test the hypothesis that the main results could be driven by an increase in community resources available to mothers in the districts that civil conflict affected most.29 The 'Healthcare personnel (logged)' variable is the natural log of the sum of public medical personnel in each district in 2012.
 Columns (1) - (3) show a positive relationship between civil conflict intensity and higher levels of government-provided healthcare.
-After controlling for districts' characteristics and region fixed effects, Column (3) estimates districts that experienced an additional 100 civil- conflict events had on average 30.3 percent more public health personnel in 2012.
-This increase implies an additional 125 healthcare workers.
+After controlling for districts' characteristics and region fixed effects, Column (3) estimates districts that experienced an additional 100 civil conflict events had on average 30.3 percent more public health personnel in 2012.
+This increase implies an additional 125 healthcare workers.30